galvez/vue-stator/docs/nuxt.md

-# Using vue-stator in Nuxt
+# Using vue-stator in Nuxt.js

 ## Setup